opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 To reveal fields for a log index in either raw format or OCSF, use the [Get Mappings View]({{site.url}}{{site.baseurl}}/security-analytics/api-tools/mappings-api/#get-mappings-view) API and specify the index in the `index_name` field of the request.
 {: .tip }

-### Automatically mapped fields
+#### Automatically mapped fields

 Once you select a data source and log type, the system attempts to automatically map fields between the log and rule fields.
-Expand **Automatically mapped fields** to show the list of these mappings.
+Switch to the **Mapped fields** tab to show the list of these mappings.
 When the field names are similar to one another, the system can successfully match the two, as shown in the following image.

 <img src="{{site.url}}{{site.baseurl}}/images/Security/automatic-mappings.png" alt="Field mapping example for automatic mappings" width="85%">

-Although these automatic matches are normally dependable, it's still a good idea to review the mappings in the **Automatically mapped fields** table and verify that they are correct and matched as expected.
+Although these automatic matches are normally dependable, it's still a good idea to review the mappings in the **Mapped fields** table and verify that they are correct and matched as expected.
 If you find a mapping that doesn't appear to be accurate, you can use the dropdown list to search for and select the correct field name.
 For more on matching field names, see the [Pending field mappings](#pending-field-mappings) section that follows.

-### Pending field mappings
+#### Available fields

-The field names that are not automatically mapped appear in the **Pending field mappings** table.
-In this table you can manually map rule fields to log source fields, as shown in the following image.
+The field names that are not automatically mapped appear in the **Available fields** table.
+In this table you can manually map detection rule fields to data source fields, as shown in the following image.

 <img src="{{site.url}}{{site.baseurl}}/images/Security/pending-mappings.png" alt="Field mapping example for pending mappings" width="85%">

 While mapping fields, consider the following:
-* The **Detector field name** column lists field names based on all of the prepackaged rules associated with the selected log type.
+* The **Detection rule field** column lists field names based on all of the prepackaged rules associated with the selected log type.
-* The **Log source field name** column includes a dropdown list for each of the detector fields.
+* The **Data source field** column includes a dropdown list for each of the detector fields.
 Each dropdown list contains field names extracted from the log index.
 * To map a detector field name to a log source field name, use the dropdown arrow to open the list of log source fields and select the log field name from the list.
-To search for names in the log field list, enter text in the **Select a mapping field** box, as shown in the following image.
+To search for names in the log field list, enter text in the **Select a data source field** box, as shown in the following image.

   <img src="{{site.url}}{{site.baseurl}}/images/Security/log-field.png" alt="Mapping the log field to a detector rule field" width="60%">